SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 # Build and Publish Add-on Products on SAP BTP, ABAP Environment

+!!! caution Current limitations
+    * Add-on Descriptor File: Please use the long commit ID in the commit ID field in the add-on descriptor file currently, if you are using the short commit ID the build             process will fail.
+      To retrieve the long commit id, go into the Manage Software Components app, navigate to the branch, select the commit in the list of commits, field "Long Commit ID"             becomes available.
+    * TABU entries are currently not reflected in the object list during add-on build.
+With ABAP Environment release 2105 HFC 03 it is planned that this is supported.
+      Besides that, deletion of TABU is currently not supported via gCTS – this will be supported at a later point in time.

 ## Introduction

 This scenario describes how an add-on for the SAP BTP, ABAP environment is built.
 It is intended for SAP partners who want to provide a Software as a Service (SaaS) solution on the SAP BTP using the ABAP Environment.
 Therefore, a partner development contract (see [SAP PartnerEdge Test, Demo & Development Price List](https://partneredge.sap.com/en/library/assets/partnership/sales/order_license/pl_pl_part_price_list.html)) is required.
 This page aims to provide an overview of the build process of the add-on.